phoenixTW/wc_java/README.md

 # WC
 WC, a unix commands, developed in JAVA

+##Version 0.4 Build 100

+	- File reading is fixed
+	- User can read any file by giving the path

 ##Version 0.4

 	Options are introduced.
 For getting number of lines and byte count and number of words,